 Nestled between Greinberg and Main, you will experience the unique atmosphere from the oldest part of the city in the historic Schwarzviertel.
 You can view the wealth and the former importance of Miltenberg.
 The visitors still recognize the magnificent half-timbered buildings, which are unparalleled in Germany.

 You can take the Franconian Red Wine Trail, do a parachute jump over the slopes of the Odenwald, or explore more than 500 million years of fascinating geology in the UNESCO Geo-Nature Park.

 From traditional Inns and “Häckerwirtschaften”, which serve hearty snacks, cozy cafes to fine cuisine – in Miltenberg every connoisseur gets his money’s worth.

 We had a late lunch at the Oldest Guesthouse in Germany “Zum Riesen”, anno 1300, in which even in these days you can still dine in a historic ambience.

-Miltenberg is a stop on route of the Rivercruise ships on the Main.
-The tourists are flocking into town to do their souvenir shopping.
-Later in the evening, after all the passengers are back on the ship in their cabins, it is remarkable quiet in town.
+Miltenberg is a stop on route of the River cruise ships on the Main.
+We saw the tourists flocking into town to do their souvenir shopping.
+Later in the evening, after all the passengers are back on the ship in their cabins, we found the town remarkable quiet

 Click on the pictures below to enlarge